February 2, 2019

 The American Lung Association’s Dr. Felicia Fuller explains, “We developed a program that we’d take clinics through, to include their [doctors], nurses, medical assistants, to assist children in need so that their asthma can be controlled.”

-In addition, asthma educators have conducted more than 160 home assessments to identify and remove environmental factors, such are carpets and dust, that can trigger asthma attacks for patients who suffer from poorly controlled asthma, and participating patients have seen, on average, a 50 percent drop in emergency visits and hospitalizations.
+In addition, asthma educators have conducted more than 270 home assessments to identify and remove environmental factors, such are carpets and dust, that can trigger asthma attacks for patients who suffer from poorly controlled asthma.
+Patients receiving asthma education in the clinics and at home have seen, on average, a 42 percent drop in emergency visits and hospitalizations.

 HCSC’s ongoing collaboration with the American Lung Association has been so successful that the company is now exploring how this intervention model can be used to identify and address other chronic conditions, such as the prevention and early detection of chronic pulmonary obstruction disease.